manojneuro/brainiak.github.io/tutorials/index.md

 	- f.
 Tutorial 11 uses the "Raiders" dataset.
 	- g.
 Tutorial 12 uses the "Sherlock" dataset.
 	- h.
 Tutorial 13 does not require data to be downloaded.
+- Launch Jupyter from Anaconda
+- Start using the tutorials

 <br/>
 [Resources](https://github.com/NEU480/organization/wiki/resources): We have compiled a list of useful resources that cover the basics of GitHUB, Python, fMRI, and Machine Learning.